 In addition to how much weight that you lift, the time that you lift it for is another big player in the results of your training on progressive overload.
 Lifting a load of weight is always going to be useful, but doing a crazy high weight for one rep isn’t going to do too much in the long run.
 You need to add the time factor in there as well.

-By making your workout consist of 4/5/6 different exercises, you’re hitting the same muscle in multiple ways all at the same time.
-That means that muscle group is being continuously worked for prolonged periods of time.
-That too is a pivotal factor of progressive overload if you use it well, so this is another thing you need to keep in mind.
+By making your workout consist of 4/5/6 different exercises, you’re hitting the same muscle in multiple ways, all at the same time.
+That means that the muscle group is being continuously worked for prolonged periods of time.
+That, too, is a pivotal factor of progressive overload if you use it well, so this is another thing you need to keep in mind.

 Typically speaking, you have choices here.
 You can split your workouts to hit a separate muscle group every day, you can split into groups like with push pull legs, or you can hit the same muscles multiple times per week to change the game there too.
 That usually uses something like a compound exercise workout plan.
 They’re all more than useful, so it’s worth trying them all.

 Finally, the 4th significant factor in all of this is the intensity of your workouts while you’re trying to hit progressive overload.
 That happens for a huge range of different reasons, and a lot of the time, it comes down to your training style again as well as your form.
 Even changing the speed of your exercises has a dramatic impact on your results.